-How MPC streamlined editing & review across their business
+How MPC streamlined editing & review across its business

-From Advertising to Film, MPC use Nuke Studio to work smarter
+From Advertising to Film, MPC uses Nuke Studio to work smarter

-MPCs creative output stretches way beyond Hollywood however: they're a big player across a range of media and entertainment mediums including advertising, VR, and music.
-The John Lewis Christmas advert The Boy And The Piano, the Hennessy spot by Ridley Scott and BMW’s new campaign Legend are cases in point.
+MPC's creative output stretches way beyond Hollywood however — it's a big player across a range of media and entertainment mediums including advertising, VR, and music.
+The John Lewis Christmas advert The Boy And The Piano, the Hennessy spot by Ridley Scott, and BMW’s new campaign Legend are cases in point.

 Effectively, MPC is a creative hub that can handle everything from art direction through production to post for an entire project.

 Foundry caught up with a number of key staff across multiple divisions and facilities at MPC to find out how Nuke Studio and Hiero are pivotal in assisting the production of this breadth and diversity of content — and how the use of these tools fosters greater creativity.